mhndev/shamsi/README.md

 the mentioned link also has documentation for each function to use. feel free to comment and report the bugs which make this package more useful .

+##License
+this package was created by Sallar Kaboli and is released under the MIT License.